pxr687/fix_my_API/README.md

 <img width="600" height="800" alt="image" src="https://github.com/pxr687/fix_my_API/blob/3409e0915bd083cec820eefd1f38ba6a3c255bc4/curl_2.jpg" />

+Windows Powershell also has a `curl` command...

 **HINT 2**:
-You can also look at what your app will "see" after it sends the API call to `zenquotes`, using this link: https://zenquotes.io/api/random
+In addition to using the terminal to call the API directly, you can also look at what your app will "see" after it sends the API call to `zenquotes` by clicking this link: https://zenquotes.io/api/random